Unified combatant command: Cold War era

 Far East Command and U.S. Northeast Command were disestablished under the Unified Command Plan of 1956–1957.
 A 1958 "reorganization in National Command Authority relations with the joint commands" with a "direct channel" to unified commands such as Continental Air Defense Command (CONAD) was effected after President Dwight Eisenhower expressed concern about nuclear command and control.
 CONAD itself was disestablished in 1975.

 United States Central Command was established in 1983, an upgrading of the three-star Rapid Deployment Joint Task Force.

 Although not part of the original plan, the Joint Chiefs of Staff also created specified commands that had broad and continuing missions but were composed of forces from only one service.
-Examples include the U.S. Naval Forces, Eastern Atlantic and Mediterranean and the U.S. Air Force's Strategic Air Command.
+Examples include the U.S. Naval Forces, Eastern Atlantic and Mediterranean, and the U.S. Air Force's Strategic Air Command.
 Like the unified commands, the specified commands reported directly to the JCS instead of their respective service chiefs.
-These commands have not existed since Strategic Air Command was disestablished in 1992.
+These commands have not existed since the Strategic Air Command was disestablished in 1992.
 The relevant section of federal law, however, remains unchanged, and the President retains the power to establish a new specified command.

 The Goldwater–Nichols Defense Reorganization Act of 1986 clarified and codified responsibilities that commanders-in-chief (CINCs) undertook, and which were first given legal status in 1947.
 After that act, CINCs reported directly to the United States Secretary of Defense, and through him to the President of the United States.